 Within ten calendar days of receipt of the appeal, the Associate Dean shall consult with the instructor to determine whether the evaluation of the student's performance was fair and reasonable or whether the instructor's conduct in assigning the grade was arbitrary or capricious.

-Should the Associate Dean believe the instructor's conduct to be arbitrary or capricious and should the instructor decline to revise the grade, the Associate Dean, with the approval of the voting members of the SIAS faculty, shall work with appropriate member or members of the faculty to evaluate the student’s or students’ performance and assign a grade.
+Should the Associate Dean believe the instructor's conduct to be arbitrary or capricious and should the instructor decline to revise the grade, the Associate Dean, with the approval of the voting members of the SIAS faculty, shall appoint an appropriate member, or members, of the faculty to evaluate the student’s or students’ performance and assign a grade.
 The Dean shall serve as an objective observer of the review process and shall inform the Executive Vice Chancellor Academic Affairs of this action.

 Misconduct by Other Students